 Brush Your Dog’s Teeth

-Aim to clean her teeth every day or as much as possible.
-It keeps her breath fresh and helps prevent gum disease, which is linked to other health problems such as heart or liver disease.
+Aim to clean their teeth every day or as much as possible.
+It keeps their breath fresh and helps prevent gum disease, which is linked to other health problems such as heart or liver disease.
 Ask your vet about the best dog toothpaste and toothbrushes to use.
 Also, watch for any signs of dental disease, such as bleeding, discolored teeth, or really bad breath.
 Of course, your vet should also check your dog’s mouth during annual visits.

 Keep Your Pet Cool -- and Warm